yochie/STSHeuristicsMod/README.md

 # Development
 Currently uses console as interface instead of in-game gui elements.
 That should be fixed.
 Support should be added for similar behaviour upon entering shops.

+# Credits
+Idea for the mod came from joinrbs tutorial for playing using heuristics.